Tyrrnien81/Intro-to-PyTorch/README.md

 ## Introduction

-This project demonstrates how to build and train a simple neural network using PyTorch to classify images from the FashionMNIST dataset.
+This project demonstrates how to build and train a simple neural network using PyTorch to classify images from the Fashion-MNIST dataset.
 The goal is to help beginners understand the steps involved in building, training, evaluating, and making predictions using a neural network in PyTorch.
-The FashionMNIST dataset consists of 28x28 grayscale images of 10 different categories of clothing items, such as T-shirts, trousers, and coats.
+The Fashion-MNIST dataset consists of 28x28 grayscale images of 10 different categories of clothing items, such as T-shirts, trousers, and coats.

 ## Project Structure